nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

 You should see all successful responses from the tea Pod, but they should be spaced apart roughly one second each as expected through the rate limiting configuration.

+You've now used the `SnippetFilter` resource to configure two distinct rate limiting rules to different backend applications through the use of Snippets.

 ---

 ## Further reading